zhaocui1207/solar-cycle-prediction-by-tcn/README.md

 Here we provide procedures for deep learning TCN model to predict the solar activity cycle, one is with a multi-step model and the other is with a single-step model.

-(1) one-step pattern:  the m steps historical data are 136 input to the model, and predict n steps future data
+- the one-step pattern:  the m steps historical data are 136 input to the model, and predict n steps future data

-(2) multi-step pattern: The m steps historical data are input to predict one 146 future value.
+- the multi-step pattern: The m steps historical data are input to predict one 146 future value.

 ### Data